GFDYHML/PersonalwebYu/content/authors/admin/_index.md

 Looking for a job as a test engineer or marketing engineer in the automotive industry and optical instruments industry.

+Familiar with the following programming languages:
-Enhanced knowledge in Matlab/SIMULINK, C/C#, python and some automotive development software such as winIDEA, CANoe, vTESTStudio from previous working experience.
-Can plan, coordinate, implement system components, control units, cables, ultrasonic simulators, monitors and records for displays.
+Matlab/SIMULINK, C/C#, python and some automotive development software such as winIDEA, CANoe and vTESTStudio.
+Familiar with the following instruments: control units, cables, ultrasonic simulators, integrating sphere,	distributed photometer and ithography.

-Experienced in HIL and MIL testing.Experienced in white box and black box testing.
-Familiar with relevant test software for ECU development and experience in using Jenkins for continuous integration testing.
+Extensive testing experience: HIL testing and MIL testing.
+White box and black box testing.
+Continuous integration and continuous deployment via Jenkins.

 Proficient in implementing related ISO standards and regulations.
 Have both technical acumen and excellent communication skills.